shpml/fundamentals/03_chapter/08_lesson.md

 Here's an example.
 Suppose you have an application for keeping track of your things.
 You might have a string called `locationOfKeys` which indicates where your keys are.
 Then, one day, your keys get lost.
 What's the value of `locationOfKeys` now?
 Well, it's 'nothing' - they're lost.
 If `null` didn't exist, we would have to invent a special string value (perhaps `"lost"`) to signify that the keys are missing. `null` gives us a standard way of handling that kind of situation where we can simply say `locationOfKeys = null;`

 That's the purpose of **null**.
 It is designed to represent the *lack of a value*.
 Whenever variables are defined without any value, they are `undefined`.
 This can become tricky to troubleshoot over time and it is a catch-all for *everything without a value*.
-We can **specficy** our variables as `null` to represent there is no data.
+We can **specify** our variables as `null` to represent there is no data.

 ```javascript
 // we will define a variable with no value, or null